What is Lustre?

 - Greasy

-Rocks, minerals and gemstones with a vitreous lustre reflect light in a similar way to glass.
+Stones with a vitreous lustre reflect light in a similar way to glass.
 Vitreous is one of the most common types of lustre.

-For a stone to exhibit a vitreous lustre it must have a relatively smooth surface and high reflectivity.Quartz crystals often have a vitreous lustre.
-A polished ruby, amethyst or malachite gemstone can also have a vitreous lustre.
+For a rock, mineral, or gemstone to exhibit a vitreous lustre, it must have a relatively smooth surface and high reflectivity.

 What is Brilliance?

 Brilliance in a gemstone refers to its ability to reflect and refract light in a way that makes it sparkle and shine.
+It can only be seen in translucent or transparent stones.

-Lustre is often mistaken for brilliance but the two are not the same.
-Lustre refers to the way light reflects off the surface of a rock, mineral or gemstone.
+Lustre is often mistaken for brilliance, but they're not the same.
+Lustre refers to the way light reflects off the surface of a rock, mineral, or gemstone.
+Brilliance refers to the way light enters a faceted gemstone and is reflected back to our eyes.
+It's one of the main reasons for cutting facets into a stone.

 Brilliance describes the brightness and radiance of a gemstone as a result of light being reflected off facets.
 Gemstones with exceptional brilliance have a captivating and dazzling appearance.

-The way a gemstone captures and reflects light maximises its beauty which increases value.
+The way a gemstone captures and reflects light maximises its beauty, which increases value.

 Article Photos